Same data, opposing narratives

 Context: Urban violence in Uruguay has been a growing concern, with incidents increasingly affecting vulnerable populations in peripheral neighborhoods.

-🔎 Why it matters: A violent attack on horse-drawn carriage drivers highlights the ongoing security challenges in Uruguayan neighborhoods.
+🔎 Why it matters: A violent attack on horse-drawn carriage drivers highlights ongoing security challenges in Uruguayan neighborhoods.

 No left-leaning outlet covered the interpellation, missing progressive critique of security policy